meteor/meteor/content/vue.md

 }
 ```

-<h3>Async data</h3>
+<h3>Async data - An Interesting Nuxt Feature</h3>

 [Nuxt](https://nuxtjs.org/) has a lovely feature called [asyncData](https://nuxtjs.org/guide/async-data).

+Note: As an alternative to Meteor's pub/sub, it may not be more useful (given you probably picked Meteor for that feature).
+This documentation is left here as an alternative.

-This allows developers to fetch data from an external source on the server side.
-Below follows a description of how to implement
-a similar method into your Meteor application which grants you the same benefits, but with Meteor's 'methods' API.
+AsyncData allows developers to fetch data from an external source on the server side.
+Below follows a description of how to implement a similar method into your Meteor application which grants you the same benefits, but with Meteor's 'methods' API.

-> Important reminder here is the fact that Server Rendering on its own is already worth a guide -
-[which is exactly what the guys from Vue did](https://ssr.vuejs.org/).
-Most of the code is needed
-in any platform except Nuxt (Vue based) and Next (React based).
+> Important reminder here is the fact that Server Rendering on its own is already worth a guide - [which is exactly what the guys from Vue did](https://ssr.vuejs.org/).
+Most of the code is needed in any platform except Nuxt (Vue based) and Next (React based).
 We simply describe the best way to do this for Meteor.
-To really understand what is happening
-read that SSR guide from Vue.
+To really understand what is happening read that SSR guide from Vue.

 SSR follows a couple of steps that are almost always the same for any frontend library (React, Vue or Angular).